19 Glorious Things To Do in Melbourne in Spring (2024)

 Surround yourself with an explosion of colour at this annual tulip festival.

-Adult tickets are $33.50 with children under 16 free.
-I’d recommend booking well in advance, especially if you want to visit on a weekend.
+Adult tickets are $35 with children under 16 free.
+I’d recommend booking well in advance, especially if you want to visit on a weekend – it gets packed!
 Access is between 10am and 5pm daily.

 Allowing people to captain their own boats down the river could be a foolhardy business model – but it sure is a lot of fun!